MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementUserExperienceAnalyticModelScore.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphUserExperienceAnalyticsModelScores>`: The user experience analytics model scores entity consolidates the various endpoint analytics scores.
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsModelScores>`: The user experience analytics model scores entity consolidates the various endpoint analytics scores.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AppReliabilityScore <Double?>]`: The user experience analytics model app reliability score.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[BatteryHealthScore <Double?>]`: The user experience analytics model battery health score.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
   - `[EndpointAnalyticsScore <Double?>]`: The user experience analytics model score.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308